Yam25/Yam25/README.md

 - 💞️ I’m looking to collaborate on the projects that focuses on web development, Python projects.
 - 📫 How to reach me yaminiiyengar10@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i spend my time free time sleeping, painting or watching movies/series.
+- ⚡ Fun fact: i spend my time free time creating websites, sketching, watching series and reading novels.

 <!---
 Yam25/Yam25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.